R. O. Morris

 Reginald Owen Morris (3 March 1886 – 15 December 1948), known professionally and by his friends by his initials, as R.O.
 Morris, was a British composer and teacher.

 Teacher and author

 Morris was born in York, son of Army officer Reginald Frank Morris and Georgiana Susan (née Sherard).
 He was educated at Harrow School, New College, Oxford and the Royal College of Music (RCM) in London.
-On the outbreak of World War I he enlisted in the Duke of Cornwall's Light Infantry, along with his friends George Butterworth and Geoffrey Toye.
-After a time writing for The Nation as music critic he re-joined the RCM as a professor of counterpoint and composition in 1920.
+On the outbreak of World War I, he enlisted in the Duke of Cornwall's Light Infantry, along with his friends George Butterworth and Geoffrey Toye.
+After a time writing for The Nation as music critic, he rejoined the RCM as a professor of counterpoint and composition in 1920.
 From 1926 for two years he taught at the Curtis Institute in Philadelphia before returning to the RCM.